Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Makapan Valley World Heritage Site

-The history from the ape-man (australopithecine), Stone age, Iron age up to the present day can be imagined.
-This wirld heritage site features the most complete record of homonid occupation.
+This world heritage site features the most complete record of hominid occupation.
 The Limeworks is the oldest site of +-3.32 million years old.
 Thousands of fossil bones including the remains of the gracile ape-man came from this site.

 Arend Dieperink Museum

-Other valuable artifacts include dinosaur fissil material and the replica of a traditional 'bosveldhuis' in which the white South African farmers lived.
+Other valuable artifacts include dinosaur fossil material and the replica of a traditional 'bosveldhuis' in which the white South African farmers lived.

 Piet Potgieters grave can also be found here and tours can be arranged on request: